"""

 # Skip solution fields since they are stored separately

-if coeff.name().split("_old")[0] in self.time_partition.field_names:
+if coeff.name().split("_old")[0] in self.function_spaces:

 continue

-if not np.allclose(
+if not np.allclose(coeff.dat.data_ro, init_coeff.dat.data_ro):

-if coeff_idx not in self._changed_form_coeffs[field]:
+if coeff_idx not in self._changed_form_coeffs[fieldname]:

-self._changed_form_coeffs[field][coeff_idx] = {
+self._changed_form_coeffs[fieldname][coeff_idx] = {

 0: deepcopy(init_coeff)